15 August 1975 Bangladeshi coup d'état: Artillery support

-Rakhi Bahini camp
+Rakkhi Bahini camp

-Major Faruque attacked the Jatiya Rakkhi Bahini camp with 26 tanks under his command.
-The Rakhi Bahini surrendered without incident, Faruque moved towards the residence of Sheikh Mujibur Rahman after the neutralization of the Rakhi Bahini was completed.
+Major Farooq attacked the Jatiya Rakkhi Bahini camp with 26 tanks under his command.
+The Rakkhi Bahini surrendered without incident, Faruque moved towards the residence of Sheikh Mujibur Rahman after the neutralization of the Rakkhi Bahini was completed.

 Bangladesh Betar

 The main office of Bangladesh Betar (radio) in Dhaka was attacked by the mutineers early in the morning.
 They quickly disarmed the police stationed there and took control of the radio.
-Major Dalim and Maj Shahriar were in charge of the operation at the radio station.
+Major Dalim and Major Shahriar were in charge of the operation at the radio station.
 They controlled the flow of information from there.

-Aftermath
+Aftermath: Revolt, counter coup and trial

-Khandaker Moshtaque addressed the nation from the radio station.
+Curfew was imposed after Mujib's death was announced on Bangladesh Radio nationwide.
+Protests were held in several places including Barguna, Kishoreganj, Bhairab, Khulna, Jessore, Faridganj in Chandpur, Mohanganj in Netrakona, and Gafargaon in Mymensingh.
+During this time, film actor Khasru, also the guerrilla commander of the Dhaka region during the Bangladesh Liberation War, was shot wounded.
+Khandaker Mostaq Ahmad addressed the nation from the radio station.
 His speech, written by Taheruddin Thakur, announced the formation of a new government led by him.
 Following him, the Chief of the army, his deputy, the chief of naval staff, the chief of the air force, the police chief and Bangladesh Rifles pledged their allegiance to the new government.
 Khandaker Moshtaque appointed General M. A. G. Osmani as his defence adviser.
 General Ziaur Rahman was made the chief of army staff on 24 August 1975 and Khalilur Rahman was made the first Chief of Defence Staff of Bangladesh Army.

 On 26 September 1975, Khandaker Moshtaque proclaimed the Indemnity Ordinance which protected those involved in the coup legal protection.
 On 5 October 1975, the Jatiya Rakkhi Bahini (Absorption in the Army) Ordinance was passed with strong support from Ziaur Rahman; which absorbed the Rakkhi Bahini into the Bangladesh Army.